 Aside from getting weight loss with coffee, those who are drinking coffee are revealed to be fewer probes to have type-2 diabetes and Alzheimer’s disease.
 Furthermore, caffeine in coffee is said to reduce the risk of getting Parkinson’s disease, another study revealed.

 Why should caffeine be avoided?

-Though weight loss with coffee is reportedly effective, you should keep the 4-6-hour interval of drinking coffee before going to sleep.
+Though coffee is reportedly effective, you should keep the 4-6-hour interval of drinking coffee before going to sleep.
 Otherwise, you will end up having disturbed sleep.

 I also experienced some gastric reflux and heartburn after drinking coffee.
 Only then I found out that according to studies, coffee contributes a high amount of caffeine that can increase blood pressure.

 Other than that, too much caffeine can increase urinary excretion of calcium, which makes you prone to osteoporosis.